letsencrypt/website/content/en/upcoming-features.md

 Currently Let's Encrypt only signs end-entity certificates with RSA intermediates.
 Let's Encrypt will generate an ECDSA root and intermediates which can be used to sign end-entity certificates.

 # Completed Features

+## TLS ALPN Challenge Support

+* Enabled: July 12, 2018

+We've specified and implemented a [replacement](https://datatracker.ietf.org/doc/draft-ietf-acme-tls-alpn/) for the TLS-SNI validation method, which was [discontinued for security reasons](https://community.letsencrypt.org/t/important-what-you-need-to-know-about-tls-sni-validation-issues/50811).
+Introducing a replacement was important for subscribers who only want to use port 443 for validation.

 ## Embed SCT receipts in certificates